SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Reactive Hide

-Whenever you are about to receive damage from an enemy creature, you can use your reaction and pay 1 ki to gain resistance to all damage until the end of attacker’s turn.
+Whenever you are about to receive damage from an enemy creature, you can use your reaction and pay 1 ki to gain resistance to all damage until the end of attacker's turn.
 If the attacker uses melee attacks against you, they must also pass a Constitution saving throw each time they hit you, or receive a detrimental condition depending on your Dragon Ancestry feature.
-• Black Dragon: Acidified for 1 round.
-• Blue Dragon: Shocked for 1 round.
-• Gold Dragon: On Fire for 1 round.
-• Green Dragon: Poisoned for 1 round.
-• Silver Dragon: Slowed for 1 round.

-A creature affected by one of the detrimental conditions above must still pass a Constitution saving throw each time they hit you with a melee attack, but instead of receiving the same condition, they receive elemental damage equal to maximum values of 2x your martial arts dice.
+A creature affected by one of the detrimental conditions must still pass a Constitution saving throw each time they hit you with a melee attack, but instead of receiving the same condition, they receive elemental damage equal to maximum values of 2x your martial arts dice.

 ## Level 6

 * Elemental Breath

 You can use your bonus action to exhale elemental energy.
 The shape and damage type of your breath depend on your Dragon Ancestry feature.
 Each creature affected by your breath must pass a Dexterity saving throw or receive 3d6 damage (save for half).
-You can use this feature a number of times per long rest equal to your proficiency bonus.
+You can use this feature a number of times per long rest equal to your proficiency bonus, and if you are out of uses, you can pay 2 ki instead.
+The damage is increased to 4d6 at 11th level, and 5d6 at 17th level.

 ## Level 11